GAS85/nextcloud_scripts/README.md

 Here I add _perl -e 'sleep int(rand(1800))'_ to inject some random start time within 30 Minutes, but since it scans externals only it is not necessary any more.
 Your cron job config to run it hourly could be:

     * */1 * * * /usr/local/bin/nextcloud-file-sync.sh

+_If you would like to perform WHOLE nextcloud rescan, please add -all to command, e.g.:_

+> ./nextcloud-file-sync.sh -all

 Lets go through what it does (valid for [commit 44d9d2f](https://github.com/GAS85/nextcloud_scripts/commit/44d9d2ffe1153130560c8039e1299483bc2a36a5)):